 You can even hunt these brands down online, as many of them have outlet stores on eBay.
-Skint Dad has a great list of Outlet stores you can find on eBay.
+Skint Dad has a great list of outlet stores you can find on eBay.

 Beat the postman on price this Christmas

 Bring a dish to dinner

 Downsize your turkey to save money

 It might be worth checking if you even need a full turkey.
 A crown or pre-packed turkey breasts might be a cheaper option depending on the size of your family.

 Consider other meats this Christmas (or go vegetarian)

-Chicken is a great alternative to turkey and is a crowd pleasure for most.
+Chicken is a great alternative to turkey and is a crowd pleaser for most.
 If you fancy something different, have you considered duck or salmon?

-Save money & snip supermarket coupons
+Save money by using supermarket coupons